-- Has lots of expats around Pekini Avenue, State University metro station and Lisi lake area.
-Though less in Nutsubidze Plateau and around Vazha Pshavela metro station.
+- Has lots of expats around Pekini Avenue, the State University metro station, and the Lisi lake area (Less in Nutsubidze Plateau and around the Vazha Pshavela metro station).

-- Lots of dining places, gyms, clinics and the big City Mall.
+- Lots of dining places, gyms, clinics, and the big new City Mall.

 - More convenient transport infrastructure, compared to Vake.

 - Lisi Lake, a small artificial lake in the upper north east side, is a great spot for spending a day by the water, under the trees, or having outdoor sport activities.
 It’s only 10-15 minutes by car from the heart of Saburtalo.
 The lake area also has a sulphur bath complex with hot spring water.

 - Bad traffic and air pollution here, because the roads are very busy.

 - Out of walking distance from the city center.

 - Less green areas and parks than other neighborhoods.